 9. Green Poop

-Green poop is normal!19 If your baby is happy and growing fine, it’s usually nothing to worry about.
-Dark green poop can come from pigment in foods like spinach and other vegetables.
-Or it can happen when taking iron supplements.12,20 Bright green poop can mean the food passed quickly through the intestines for some reason.21 Or, if nursing, bright green poop can indicate that your baby received more thin foremilk than fatty hindmilk.22 If your baby is doing fine, it’s usually nothing to blink an eye at.23,24 But if your baby isn’t growing well or isn’t otherwise feeling well, it’s something to check in with the doctor about.
-In that case, it can indicate infection or another issue.24
+Dark green poop can come from pigment in foods like spinach and other vegetables, or from iron supplements.12,20 Bright green poop may mean food moved through the intestines more quickly than usual.21 For nursing babies, bright green stools can also indicate they received more foremilk than fatty hindmilk.22 If your baby is otherwise doing well, this typically isn’t a concern.23,24 However, if your baby isn’t growing well or seems unwell, it’s a good idea to check in with your doctor, as green poop can sometimes signal infection or another issue.24

 10. Red Poop

 If your baby has bright red poop, you should definitely check with the doctor.1 This is most likely blood and can mean one of many different things.6,12 It can simply be an anal fissure, which is a small tear in the skin around the butthole, which can cause streaks of blood to appear in usually very hard poop.26 It could be blood from your nipple if you’re breastfeeding and have bleeding, cracked nipples.
-Blood in the stool can also be from a bad, bleeding diaper rash.27 Or it can be a sign of milk protein intolerance.25
+Blood in the stool can also be caused by a severe, bleeding diaper rash.27 Or it can be a sign of milk protein intolerance.25

 11. Black Poop

-This is why paying attention to that first meconium poop is good — because that’s a true black stool, not just dark.
+This is why paying attention to that first meconium poop is good because that’s a true black stool, not just dark.
 And it usually never happens again.
 But if you do ever see another true black poop, you should save it and call your baby’s doctor.6 It could mean there’s blood in the gastrointestinal tract.32

 12. White Poop